 For her sixth-grade science project, Auritte built a lightbulb at her home in Israel and connected it to batteries.
 Not satisfied with the results, she connected the light bulb to the electric outlet.
 For a split second, the room lit up like a baseball field at night!
 Then the fuse box burned, and her parents banned her from doing any science experiment without supervision.
 Luckily, her teacher was not fazed by the near-disaster event and thought it was worthy of a good grade.

 Auritte’s love for science has never ceased.
 Over a decade ago, she got involved with her two daughters’ science school projects and was disappointed to see that they were not as “electrifying” as her own experience.
-She then decided to create Celsius and Beyond, where kids can enjoy and experiment science, with an encouraging supervision.
+She then decided, in 2007, to create Celsius and Beyond, where kids can enjoy and experiment science, with an encouraging supervision.

 Auritte spent 12 years in the high tech industry in Silicon Valley prior to opening her first science kids camp, and is a cum laude economics graduate of Temple University in Philadelphia.
 She is also a huge fan of worldwide science museums.